 Is your water heater suddenly making a lot of noise?
 Sounds like rumbling, popping, or cracking are often the first signs of trouble.
 These noises are typically caused by a buildup of mineral deposits, also known as sediment, at the bottom of your tank.
 As the water heats, it gets trapped under this layer of sediment, causing it to boil and create those popping sounds.
 Over time, this sediment hardens and can weaken the tank's inner lining, eventually leading to a leak.
 If your water heater sounds more like a popcorn machine than a plumbing appliance, it’s time to get it checked out by our plumbing services team.

-Rusty or Discolored Water
+Noticing Rusty or Murky Water

 If the hot water coming from your faucets looks rusty, cloudy, or has a metallic smell, it’s a clear signal that something is wrong inside your water heater.
 This discoloration often means the inside of your tank is corroding.
 Your water heater has an internal component called an anode rod that is designed to corrode so the tank doesn't.
 Once that rod is gone, the tank itself starts to rust from the inside out.
 This corrosion compromises the tank's integrity and is a sure sign that a leak is on the horizon.

-Moisture or Condensation
+Seeing Puddles or Condensation Nearby

 Finding a little bit of moisture on or around your water heater isn't always a cause for panic.
 Sometimes, it's just condensation, which can happen when the tank refills with cold water and the surrounding air is warm and humid.
 This type of moisture usually dries up as the water inside the tank heats.
 However, if you notice persistent dampness, dripping, or a puddle forming at the base of the unit, you likely have a slow leak.
 Don't ignore it, even if it seems small.
 A consistent leak is a problem that will only get worse.